Duration

 Make sure to get some rest tonight, as we will be setting off early in the morning to increase our chances of spotting other wildlife such as wolves, Mongolian gazelle, lynx, ibex, red deer and marmots, to name a few.

 Day 9.
 We will set off as soon as the park rangers open the gates, giving us the best chance of seeing some of the more elusive inhabitants.
 However, the Przewalski horses are the main attraction for the park and are what made it famous.
 Their reintroduction in 1990 after becoming extinct in the wild has been a massive success, and they are now a common sight here.
 The horses are distinct from other horse species as they are believed to have never been domesticated, splitting from domesticated horse breeds 38,000 to 160,000 years ago.
 After spending a few hours wildlife-spotting, we will head back to our ger camp to collect our things and depart for UB – a 2-hour drive.
+Ready to leave for the Eagle festival the next day!

 Eagle Festival

-The Kazak Eagle Hunters Festival is an annual event held at the end of September and beginning of October every year.
+The Kazak Eagle Hunters Festival is an annual event held at the end of September and the beginning of October every year.
 The festival celebrates Kazak culture and heritage by holding competitions in retrieval and mock hunt eagle-handling events.
 With specially trained Golden Eagles, showing off their natural hunting ability with their trainers.
 Prizes are awarded for speed, agility and technique, as well as for the best traditional dress.

 Day 10.
 Fly to Western Mongolia and spend the night in Ulgii city.
-Depending on flight availability we will either fly to Ulgii or Khovd (3hrs drive).
-The landscape here is very different as we are in the foothills of the Altai mountains and if we have to take the 3hr drive from Khovd it is no bad thing as the landscapes are spectacular.
+Depending on flight availability, we will either fly to Ulgii or Khovd (3hrs drive).
+The landscape here is very different as we are in the foothills of the Altai mountains, and if we have to take the 3hr drive from Khovd, it is no bad thing as the landscapes are spectacular.

-Day 14.
+24 hours after the trip.
 We have nothing planned for today, but we will be available to provide airport transfers as well as help and information with onward travel and staying longer in Mongolia should you need it.

 Important information

-If you have any questions regarding domestic flights or want some help with international flights please let us know.
+If you have any questions regarding domestic flights or want some help with international flights, please let us know.
 Luke is always happy to help and can provide tips on getting good deals and where to fly to get them.
 You can call him on WhatsApp @ +44 (0) 795528572

 Tour Details

-Washing and water: Modern washing facilities in the Mongolian countryside can be limited therefore we opt for the more traditional style of washing.
+Washing and water: Modern washing facilities in the Mongolian countryside can be limited; therefore, we opt for the more traditional style of washing.
 In most cases, water is available from rivers and lakes.
-This water can be heated up on the fire for basic body and clothes washing or you can go for a swim.
-If you do swim we ask that you don’t use any products as they can change the chemical make-up of the waterway.
-If you are using water collected from rivers you can use products but please check the label and bring soaps and detergents that are natural and biodegradable.
+This water can be heated up on the fire for basic body and clothes washing, or you can go for a swim.
+If you do swim, we ask that you don’t use any products as they can change the chemical makeup of the waterway.
+If you are using water collected from rivers, you can use products, but please check the label and bring soaps and detergents that are natural and biodegradable.
 Many of Mongolia’s rivers and lakes are so clean they are considered safe to drink by UK standards without treatment, so we would like to keep it that way.
-For travellers, we supply bottled water and despite the access to mostly clean water we recommend filtering or boiling any water you drink from waterways for at least 1 minute before you drink it.
-We cannot guarantee it is safe without testing and we don’t want anyone to get sick.
-Like in many countries drinking tea is popular for this reason.
+For travellers, we supply bottled water, and despite the access to mostly clean water, we recommend filtering or boiling any water you drink from waterways for at least 1 minute before you drink it.
+We cannot guarantee it is safe without testing, and we don’t want anyone to get sick.
+Like in many countries, drinking tea is popular for this reason.

 Nature ♦♦♦♦◊